 Near-Term Action Plan.
-In order to improve its liquidity position, Enron has initiated an action plan for regaining investor confidence, strengthening its balance sheet and accessing private equity and additional bank financing.
-The key aspects of the action plan involve (i) focusing on Enron’s core businesses; (ii) taking aggressive steps to rationalize the existing cost structure; (iii) accelerating the process of divesting non-core businesses; (iv)implementing a sound financial strategy to regain Enron’s financial health and flexibility; (v) taking aggressive, sweeping action with a complete investigation by the Special Committee with respect to related party transactions; (vi) reviewing and strengthening Enron’s corporate governance; and (vii)regaining investor confidence with expanded disclosure initiatives with a focus on transparency.
+Enron has initiated an action plan for regaining investor confidence.
+The key aspects of the action plan involve (i) focusing on Enron’s core businesses; (ii) taking aggressive steps to rationalize the existing cost structure; (iii) accelerating the process of divesting non-core businesses; (iv) enhancing liquidity by attempting to restructure scheduled maturities of debt and other obligations; (v) undertaking a complete investigation by the Special Committee and its advisors with respect to related party transactions; (vi) reviewing and strengthening Enron’s corporate governance; and (vii) expanding disclosure initiatives with a focus on transparency.

-In order to focus on our core businesses, and take aggressive steps to rationalize its cost structure, management is in the process of dividing Enron into three fundamental groups of businesses – Core, Non-Core and Under Review.
+In order to focus on Enron’s core businesses and rationalize their cost structure, management is in the process of dividing Enron into three fundamental groups of businesses – Core, Non-Core and Under Review.
 Following is a description of each group of businesses:

-Core Businesses are thestrong, consistent franchise businesses for which Enron has a distinct competitive advantage.
+Core Businesses are the consistent franchise businesses for which Enron has a distinct competitive advantage.
 These businesses, collectively, generate significant earnings and cash flows.
 These businesses include:

 Gas and power businesses in North America and Europe;